sheikhbadar/IM-WSHA-Dataset/README.md

 ![image](https://user-images.githubusercontent.com/49350595/93660581-f197f800-fa69-11ea-8439-51d574360e98.png)

 # Contact Me
-For any query or if you want to collaborate write me here badaruddin.edu(at)gmail.com
+For any query or if you want to collaborate write me here: badaruddin.edu(at)gmail.com

 # Citation Request:
 S. Badar ud din Tahir, A. Jalal, and K. Kim, “Wearable Inertial Sensors for Daily Activity Analysis Based on Adam Optimization and the Maximum Entropy Markov Model,” Entropy, vol. 22, no. 5, p.
 579, May 2020.